jkafrouni/trigram_model/README.md

 To predict the score of an unknown essay, we compute its complexity with respect to each model.
 Perplexity being a metric that describes how well words of a corpus are predicted by an n-gram model, and for which lowest complexity is better, we assign the essay to the class which model returns the lowest complexity.

+## Sentence generation

+The TrigralModel class also contains a method "generate_sentence" that allows to randomly generate a sentence (of a given maximal size) using the trigram probabilities learned on the training corpus.

 ### Data

 The dataset used for this project being proprietary, it has not been added to this repo.